ecmwf/metview-python/docs/api/functions/integrate.rst

    :type fs: :class:`Fieldset`
    :param area_or_mask: list defining an area as [North, West, South, East] or fieldset defining a mask
    :type area_or_mask: list or :class:`Fieldset`
-   :rtype: float or ndarray or None
+   :rtype: number or ndarray or None

    If ``fs`` contains only one field a number is returned.
 If there is more than one field a numpy array is returned.
 Missing values in the input fieldset are bypassed in this calculation.
 For each field for which there are no valid values None is returned.